Mini Lava Cakes

 • Prep for baking.
 Preheat oven to 450 degrees.
 Grease your ramekins with butter.
 Be sure to spread butter into the corner of the ramekins to ensure a clean removal.

 • Melt chocolate and butter.
-Using a double boiler, melt the chocolate and butter over low heat, stirring frequently.
+Using a small pan or double boiler, melt the chocolate and butter over low heat, stirring almost constantly.
+Remove from heat.

 • Prep remaining ingredients.
 In a small bowl, beat the eggs, sugar, and salt together until pale.